 4. Refer to Point-of-sale Coupon Examples for Boosting Repeat Business

-One way to capture repeat purchases is to give out coupon ads when a guest checks out.
+One way to capture repeat purchases is to distribute coupon ads when a guest checks out.
 It gives customers a reason to return, usually within a short period.
-For example, national retailer Kohl’s is known for using this coupon marketing strategy and has even branded their coupons as “Kohl’s Cash.”
-It’s an effective way to get customers returning to your store more frequently, which naturally drives up sales.
+For example, national retailer Kohl’s is known for using this coupon marketing strategy and has even branded their discount ads as “Kohl’s Cash.”
+It’s an effective way to get customers to return to your store more frequently, which naturally drives up sales.